Registered Massage Therapy and Cancer Care

 Myofascial Release therapy is a gentle form of massage therapy that can reduce adhesions and improve mobility.
 It is often used following surgery to stretch scar tissue.
 It can also help to manage the tissue tightness that results from radiation treatment or in host vs. graft disease.

-Cranial-Sacral, Reiki and Evolutionary Process Energy treatments are gentle forms of therapy which can relieve restrictions and enhance your sense of well-being during your recovery.
+Cranial-Sacral Therapy is a gentle form of therapy which can relieve restrictions and enhance your sense of well-being during your recovery.
 Our therapists have advanced training in the application of these techniques to relieve chronic and acute conditions.
 These techniques can reduce stress and tension to assist in your overall recovery.

 Axillary web syndrome/cording treatments

 Axillary web syndrome or cording is a condition that can occur following the surgical removal of lymph nodes.
 It presents as a cord-like thickening in the limb that had the surgery.
 Manual lymph drainage and fascial release therapy can help to relieve the restriction and sensation of burning associated with this condition.